 These are for 8 to 14 year olds.
 These use a two pedalled kart chassis, with just an accelerator and brake.
 The engines used are from the Honda C70 & C90 motorcycles, which were popular commuter machines and later often seen as ‘pizza delivery’ bikes.
 They have a three speed gearbox, with a centrifugal clutch.
 They are air-cooled, very cheap to run and easy to look after.

 125cc 4 stroke gearbox – Juniors

 This is the next step up from the 70 & 90 classes.
 Minimum age is 11 years old, providing you have at least 1 years experience in another class, otherwise it is 12 from scratch.
 The upper age limit is 16 years.
-These machines use a three pedalled chassis, accelerator, brake and clutch, like a car.
-Most of our racers use the Honda CBR 125 engine, which is a 5 speed, liquid cooled engine.
-As things stand, it is probably best to use this engine, as this is the only engine currently eligible for use in this class at the annual British Championships.
+These machines use a three pedalled chassis, accelerator, brake and clutch, like a car, with the Honda CBR 125 engine, which is a 5 speed, liquid cooled engine.

 125cc 4 stroke gearbox – Seniors

 Technically, they are the same as above.
 The lower age limit is 16 years old.
 Many drivers who race in the Junior class graduate into this one, and is also a good entry level class for adults too.

 Minimum age 16 years old.
 This is a very popular class, again using a three pedalled chassis.
 Engine choice is open on this one, with many different engines used, from Honda, Suzuki, Kawasaki, Yamaha and others.
 Most choose to use a liquid cooled engine, although you can have an air cooled if you prefer.